Open Access at Cardiff

 HEFCE mandates that for the post-2014 REF, all submitted journal articles and conference papers accepted for publication 1 April 2016 onwards should be Open Access.
 The full policy can be viewed on HEFCE's website.
 Where a higher education institution (HEI) can demonstrate that it has taken steps towards enabling Open Access for outputs outside the scope of this definition, credit will be given in the research environment component of the post-2014 REF.
 Therefore, Cardiff University strongly encourages authors to comply as soon as possible.

 In order to comply, authors are required to upload the post-prints of their papers to ORCA, our institutional repository, within three months of acceptance, as well as make their outputs Open Access via the Green or the Gold route.
-Funding for Gold Open Access is currently available for any RCUK or Wellcome Trust funded research outputs.
+Funding for Gold Open Access is currently available for any RCUK, Wellcome Trust or Charity Open Access Fund funded research outputs.
 See the REF section of our Open Access decision chart for step by step advice.
 Alternatively, further information is available in the following guides:

 How do I make my work Open Access?

-If you are RCUK or Wellcome Trust funded and wish to publish via the Gold or Hybrid route, central funds are available to pay the APC (Article Processing Charge).
+If you are RCUK, Wellcome Trust or COAF funded and wish to publish via the Gold or Hybrid route, central funds are available to pay the APC (Article Processing Charge).
 For information on how to access these funds, please see our FAQ.